badmotorfinger/git-psradar/README.md

 ![OriginTmpAheadOriginMaster]

 origin/tmp ahead by 1 commit from origin/master (green arrow).
 The arrow changes colour after pushing the branch to the remote.

+### Dependencies

+Git-PsRadar requires that the git executable be in your path in order for background fetch to work.
+This is due to a limitation in the libgit library.

 ### Background fetch